Angelos-Barmpoutis/page-init/README.md

 # Page Init

-`page-init` is a command-line interface (CLI) tool that automates the creation of HTML and SCSS files for new web pages.
-With a single command, you can create a new directory for your page and generate an HTML file with the necessary boilerplate code, as well as a linked SCSS file with commonly used helpers and components.
+`page-init` is a command-line interface (CLI) tool that automates the creation of HTML, CSS/SCSS, and JS files for new web pages.
+With a single command, you can create a new directory for your page and generate an HTML file with the necessary boilerplate code, as well as linked CSS/SCSS and JS files.

+## Description

+Page Init simplifies the process of creating new web pages by generating the required files and boilerplate code.
+It ensures consistency in your project structure and saves you time by automating repetitive tasks.

 ## Installation